bastienird/vlab5-course/md_out/exploring-global-tuna-atlas-data-via-shiny.md

 > All Shiny apps have **stable and dev versions**, except
 > **darwin_core_viewer** which is only available as a stable version in
-> the Shiny Apps tab.
+> the Shiny Apps tab. **Note:** Depending on your level of write access,
+> you may not be able to access the development version.
+> If you would like access, please contact us.
+> Please note that the list of deployed Shiny applications may evolve
+> over time.

 ## Outside Vlab 5